flyteorg/flyte/rsts/concepts/admin.rst

    sort_by.key=created_at&sort_by.direction=DESCENDING

-Alternatively, since descending is the default, the above could be rewritten as
+Alternatively, since `DESCENDING` is the default sorting direction, the above could be written as

 ::